 Paying volunteers for part of their work

 Volunteers can be paid for part of their work, but the paid work is not volunteer labour.
 An agreement must be in place before the work is performed.
 It can specify incentive- or performance-based terms of remuneration rather than a fixed rate.

-If the campaign gives monetary compensation to volunteers without a prior agreement being in place, it may be considered an inappropriate use of campaign funds that would need to be returned.
+If the campaign gives monetary compensation (other than nominal gifts) to volunteers without a prior agreement being in place, it will be considered an inappropriate use of campaign funds that would need to be returned.

 - Sam works full-time as an administrative officer on the staff of a member of Parliament.
-When the member runs as a candidate in the next election, Sam takes an unpaid leave of absence to volunteer for the campaign.
-The candidate offers Sam an honorarium for the hours he will work—a fixed amount of $1,000 for the election period.
-The official agent puts this agreement in writing at the start of the campaign, and the honorarium is an election expense that has to be reported.
+When the member runs as a candidate in the next election, in order to volunteer for the campaign, Sam takes an unpaid leave of absence (or paid, if the leave was earned under regular terms of employment that do not specify leave for the purpose of helping a political campaign).
+The candidate offers Sam a fixed amount of $1,000 for the hours he will work during the election period.
+The official agent puts this agreement in writing at the start of the campaign, and the amount is an election expense that has to be reported.

 - Suzanne is being paid to manage a candidate's social media accounts during the election period.
 Suzanne has signed an agreement that lists the tasks she will perform and her hourly wage.
 Often, when she has finished her paid work, Suzanne volunteers for the campaign.
 This is an acceptable combination of paid and volunteer work.
 The expenses incurred under the agreement are election expenses that have to be reported.
 The volunteer labour is not reported.